EminDeveloper/Log4j2-Sample/README.md

     </span><span class="tag">&lt;/JDBC&gt;</span><span class="pln">
 </span><span class="tag">&lt;/Appenders&gt;</span></pre>

 <p>Overall, this filtering mechanism can be used with great precision to make sure each appender in your overall logging configuration is tracking the right information.
-The ability to only log very specific and relevant information generally leads to <strong>very quick root cause analysis, especially in complex systems&nbsp;</strong>– especially when coupled with <a href="https://stackify.com/best-log-viewer-prefix/">a powerful log viewing tool</a>.</p>
+The ability to only log very specific and relevant information generally leads to <strong>very quick root cause analysis, especially in complex systems&nbsp;</strong>– especially when coupled with a powerful log viewing tool.</p>
 <h3><strong>Configuring Loggers</strong></h3>
 <p>Besides the <em>Root</em> logger, we can also define additional <em>Logger</em> elements with different log levels, appenders or filters.
 Each <em>Logger</em> requires a name that can be used later to reference it:</p>
 <pre class="prettyprint prettyprinted" style=""><span class="tag">&lt;Loggers&gt;</span><span class="pln">